Public consultation on Canada and the Association of Southeast Asian Nations free trade agreement negotiation

 Public consultation on Canada-Indonesia Comprehensive Economic Partnership Agreement

 On June 20, 2021, Canada and Indonesia launched negotiations towards a Comprehensive Economic Partnership Agreement (CEPA).
-A first round of negotiations is anticipated to take place in late 2021.
+A first round of negotiations is anticipated to take place in early 2022.
 Send your trade priorities and challenges in Indonesia to Trade.Policy@gov.bc.ca so that B.C. can represent your interests in the negotiations.

 Global Affairs Canada and Immigration, Refugees and Citizenship Canada initiated consultations with stakeholders and interested parties to identify challenges faced by Canadian businesspersons seeking access to the U.S. and Mexican markets through the NAFTA/CUSMA and to the European Union (EU) markets through the Canada-EU Comprehensive Economic Trade Agreement (CETA) commitments in the area of temporary entry.